exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 > ❗️
 >
-> Carousel view fully accepts result from filtration and sorting implementations.
+> A carousel view accepts the results from the filtration and sorting implementations.
 Ensure that you return all wanted items as result from your implementations to avoid any missing items.

 > ❗️
 >
-> Carousel view could be configured with `maxMessagesCount`.
-Any value higher than zero applies max limit of shown content blocks independently of size of lists as results from filtration and sorting methods.
+> A carousel view can be configured with `maxMessagesCount`.
+Any value higher than zero applies a maximum number of content blocks displayed, independently of the number of results from filtration and sorting methods.
 So if you return 10 items from filtration and sorting method but `maxMessagesCount` is set to 5 then only first 5 items from your results.

 ## Troubleshooting